Code-the-Dream-School/node-essentials/lessons/lesson1-node-intro.md

 See if you can guess which order the statements will appear in the log.
 Then run the program.
 Were you right?

-The asyncCaller() method calls syncfunc(), which is a synchronous function, with an await.
-This is valid, and the await statement returns the value that syncfunc() returns.
+The asyncCaller() method calls syncFunc(), which is a synchronous function, with an await.
+This is valid, and the await statement returns the value that syncFunc() returns.
 But asyncCaller() is an async function, so it returns to the mainline code at the time of the first await statement, and what it returns is a promise.
 Processing continues in asyncCaller only after the `Finished` statement appears, because that is the point at which the event loop gets a chance to return from await.
 The subsequent `return` statement in asyncCaller is different from a `return` in a synchronous function.
 A return statement in an async function does something extra: It resolves the promise returned by the async function to a value.

 There are two ways to get the value a promise resolves to, those being, `await` and `.then`.
 We can't do `await` in mainline code, so we use `.then` in this case.
 The `.then` statement provides a callback that retrieves the value.
 But the mainline code doesn't wait for the `.then` callback to complete.
 Instead it announces `Finished.`, and only when the callback completes do we see what the promise resolves to.
 In general, you don't want to use `.then` in your code because `.then` requires a callback, and that takes you straight back to callback hell.

 The other program, `callsync2.js`, is slightly different, and if you run it, you see that the order the logged statements appear in is slightly different.
-The only functional change is that asyncCaller() does not do an await when it calls syncfunc(), so it runs all the way to the end of the function before the mainline code resumes.
+The only functional change is that asyncCaller() does not do an await when it calls syncFunc(), so it runs all the way to the end of the function before the mainline code resumes.
 But what asyncCaller returns is still a promise, and the `.then` for that promise still doesn't complete until after the mainline code reports the `Finished.`  Run this program to see the difference.
 Async functions always return a promise.
-You can use the `await` statement to call a synchronous function, or to resolve a promise, or to resolve a `thenable` which is an object that works like a promise, but may have additional capabilities.
+You can use the `await` statement to call a synchronous function, or to resolve a promise, or to resolve a `thenable` (which is an object that works like a promise but may have additional capabilities).

 ### **Check for Understanding**